Dear ACP clients,

 I have a new Angolan passport.
 What do I do?

-When you go to the VFS appointment, you must bring the Angolan passport that has the ACP permit inside.
+When you go to the VFS appointment, you must bring the Angolan passport that has the ACP permit inside, and photocopies of the photo page and the ACP permit.
 You must also bring your new Angolan passport.

 I have lost my passport.
 What do I do?